 Asked about that topic on Jan.
-14, William LaPlante, the civilian acquisition head for the service, indicated that while industrial base concerns are something the Pentagon is aware of in at a broad sense, leaders they have not specifically put that is not specifically one of the in as a criteria for the new bomber program.
+14, William LaPlante, the civilian acquisition head for the service, indicated that while industrial base concerns are something the Pentagon is aware of in a broad sense, that is not specifically one of the criteria for the bomber program.

 "There is a bigger picture of just making sure we understand when will [different programs] have a downselect, what will come out of that — it's almost like a game theory thing to understand the implications," LaPlante said.
 "It's at the strategic level.
 Occasionally you might put it into a single competition.
 I don't think that's the case on the LRS-B."

-The stakes are high for all three companies, said the Teal Group's Aboulafia said.
-After He points out that after this contract, the next attack airplane the service will be looking at is a new fighter in the 2030s, and then a follow-on bomber sometime after that.
+The stakes are high for all three companies, Aboulafia said.
+After this contract, the next attack airplane will be a new fighter in the 2030s, and then a follow-on bomber sometime after that.

 If Northrop loses, the chances of it still having the infrastructure to compete for a jet 15 years from now, or on a bomber longer out, seem slim.
-Losing, so losing the contract now would essentially end that part of their business.
+Losing the contract now would essentially end that part of their business.

 "If you want Northrop to stay in the game as a prime, and you don't want to see the entire combat air forces at Lockheed, you have to go with Northrop," noted the first source familiar with the program.